mowaab/Online-Event-Scheduling/README.md

 2- Open the terminal and navigate to the backend directory

-3- Install required dependencies: By first running npm install --save-dev nodemon and then npm install -g nodemon
+3- Install required dependencies by first running "npm install --save-dev nodemon" and then "npm install -g nodemon"

 4- run npm run dev to start the backend